Loss for Gina

 How I felt after treatment:

 What was most difficult for me: Having my baby and fertility taken from me by STIs was the hardest part of all this.
 I had subchorionic hematoma, common in early pregnancies.
-And this is what caused my Ureaplasma STD home Test and infection.
+This is what caused my Ureaplasma STD home Test and infection.
 I truly believe that if I didn’t have HPV cancer, my body would have fixed the hematoma, and I would have had our baby.

 My life after Disease: